 At 6 weeks postpartum I was holding steady and feeling great!

 And this final photo was taken this morning at 7 weeks postpartum.
 There is an incredible difference in how I feel now compared to those early days after giving birth.
-Even though I didn’t do any core strengthening exercises during the time that I wore the Belly Bandit (only walking and light upper body weights), my stomach muscles already feel much tighter.
+Even though I didn't do any core strengthening exercises during the time that I wore the Belly Bandit (only walking and light upper body weights), my stomach muscles already feel much tighter, specially since I started using supplements that help boosting testosterone levels in my body.

 Here's the comparison that impressed me the most.
 The first photo was taken when I was about 4 weeks pregnant, before I started to show.
 Compared with my 7 week postpartum photo, you can see that I'm almost back to my pre-pregnancy shape.
 I will still need to get back into my pre-pregnancy exercise routine - including lots of workouts focused on core strength - to tighten things back up completely, but I'm convinced that the Belly Bandit kick-started my body into returning to its original form and helped me feel more confident in the interim.
 When having a newborn causes previously simple tasks such as taking a shower or changing into clean clothes to become a chore, anything that makes you feel a little bit better about yourself is a very good thing.
 Because come on, finding poo on your forearm or dried spit-up in your hair doesn't exactly incite feelings of beauty.